Search Engine Algorithms Are Ever-Evolving… Your SEO Should Be Too

 What Makes Google So Important?

 SEO experts, by analyzing search traffic and interpreting information revealed by Google, do as much as possible to decode Google’s algorithm.
-For example, in recent months, they’ve observed how newer factors like user behavior and mobile readiness have a bigger influence over rankings.
+For example, factors like user behavior and mobile readiness have a significant influence over rankings.
 Today’s SEO expert, unlike cheap SEO dealers of the past, must possess a valuable set of qualities:

 - Deep industry knowledge.
 SEO experts don’t rely on yesterday’s ideas about organic search.
 They stay up-to-date on every possible Google algorithm change.
 They talk to members of the SEO community, devour every bit of communication from Google, and learn by observing activity on client websites.